-No 023 IEA Findings and KEQ Response - Project Approval (MP09_0175) Requirement 2023 IEA Assessment & Recommendation 2023 KEQ Response / Action NO , Recommendation: STATUS: Measures that would be implemented to minimise use of clean water and maximise recycling of dirty water on the site. ii.
-A Surface Water Management Plan, that includes: Baseline data on surface water flows and quality in the watercourses that The following recommendations are made in relation the WMP: Updates to the WMP should include details of a contingency plan; It is recommended that KEQ implement a framework to log all Underway - IEMA has been engaged to draft a revision of the management plan.
+No 023 IEA Findings and KEQ Response - Project Approval (MP09_0175) Requirement 2023 IEA Assessment & Recommendation 2023 KEQ Response / Action 700 Recommendation: STATUS: The following recommendations are made in relation the WMP: Updates to the WMP should include details of a contingency plan; It is recommended that KEQ implement a framework to log all Underway - IEMA has been engaged to draft a revision of the management plan.
 These water-themed recommendations will be incorporated. steps and actions to be taken in accordance with the TARP, in particular when a 'Condition Amber' or 'Condition Red' Trigger Response is enacted.
 WMP updates are to be undertaken in consultation with the EPA and DPE Water and be submitted to the Planning Secretary.
-Additional recommendations which are applicable to this condition are made in relation to Adaptive Management (refer Schedule 5 Condition 2). iii.
+Additional recommendations which are applicable to this condition are made in relation to Adaptive Management (refer Surface water impact assessment criteria, to be developed following analysis of baseline data, including trigger levels for investigating any potentially adverse surface water quality impacts.
+A program to monitor: any surface water discharges; the effectiveness of the water management system; surface water flows and quality in local watercourses; and ecosystem health of local watercourses; and An assessment of appropriate options to improve storage and retention times in accordance with Managing Urban Stormwater: Soils and Construction (Landcom); Schedule 5 Condition 2). iii.
 A Groundwater Monitoring Program that includes: Baseline data of groundwater levels surrounding the site.
 Groundwater impact assessment criteria, to be developed following analysis of baseline data, including trigger levels for investigating any potentially adverse groundwater impacts; and A program to monitor and/or validate the impacts of the development on groundwater resources; and iv.
-A Surface and Ground Water Response Plan that describes the measures and/or procedures that would be implemented to: • Respond to any exceedances of the surface water impact assessment criteria and groundwater impact assessment criteria; and • Mitigate and/or offset any adverse impacts on surface water and groundwater resources located within and adjacent to the site.
-The Applicant must implement the plan as approved by the Planning Secretary \$3, C23 The Applicant must keep accurate records of all laden truck movements to and from the site (including time of arrival and dispatch) and publish a summary of records on its website every 6 months and in the Annual Review.
+A Surface and Ground Water Response Plan that describes the measures A surface and Ground Water Response than that describes the measures and/or procedures that would be implemented to: Respond to any exceedances of the surface water impact assessment criteria and groundwater impact assessment criteria; and Mitigate and/or offset any adverse impacts on surface water and groundwater resources located within and adjacent to the site.
+The Applicant must implement the plan as approved by the Planning Secretary S3, C23 The Applicant must keep accurate records of all laden truck movements to and from the site (including time of arrival and dispatch) and publish a summary of records on its website every 6 months and in the Annual Review.
 Assessment: Monitoring of product transport is recorded and uploaded to Hunter Quarry's website under Karuah East Quarry.
 The monitoring data includes hourly truck movements for every day of each calendar year.
 Laden truck movements are not recorded within the KEQ Annual Reviews.
 ACTION: KEQ to include laden truck movements in the Annual Reviews for all future submissions.
-DUE: 31 March 2024 in accordance with Schedule 5, Condition 4. ī Recommendation: It is recommended to publish a summary of laden truck movements to and from site in future Annual Reviews.
+DUE: 31 March 2024 in accordance with Schedule 5, Condition 4.
+Recommendation: It is recommended to publish a summary of laden truck movements to and from site in future Annual Reviews.
 STATUS: Completed - Product transport report has been included in the 2023 Annual Review document template.